Ijebu-Jesa

 The town is situated eight kilometers north of Ilesa and about 128 kilometers east of Ibadan.
 It lies approximately on latitude 7.45 degrees north within the rain forest belt and so offers opportunity for farming on a large scale.
-The people are the core of Ijesa and are noted for their dogged industry.
+The people are the core of Ijesa and are noted for their industry.

 Ijebu jesa was founded by Oba Agigiri Egboroganlada (first Onijebu Egboro) - a son of Oodua Olofin Aiye who was also an elder brother of Owa Obokun Ajibogun.

 Agigiri means “the battle or war waves hot (A de k’ogun gbona girigiri)”.
 Ajibogun is interpreted as one who meet war (Ade ba ogun).
 Both Agigiri and Ajibogun were brought up by their grandmother known as Ijasin at Ilode in Ile Ife as twin brothers.

 Legends have it that Ajibogun and Agigiri were very close during their lifetime.
 When their father was becoming old he became blind.
 The Ifa worshippers consulted the oracle and it was revealed that he would regain his sight if certain ingredients including sea-water and the pod of palm kernels could be procured.
 Ajibogun and his brother Agigiri went for the sea-water through Ijebu-Ode and got it from Eleke near Epe where the Awujale of Ijebuland then Obanita, worshipped the sea annually, the brothers collected the water and brought it home to Ile-Ife.
 Their father was treated and he regained his sight.